ubk8751/BigDataAnalysis/README.md

+# Fork information:

 Original code copied from: [ https://github.com/mickesv/BigDataAnalytics]( https://github.com/mickesv/BigDataAnalytics).
-Edits made to code relevant to assignment
+Edits made to code relevant to assignment.
+Questions are answered in the `QnA.md` document

 # Big Data Analytics
 Work material for parts of a course "Applied Computing and Big Data" offered by Blekinge Institute of Technology.